ppetermann/king23/README.md

 King23 is a small and simple MVC Framework for PHP

+## WARNING
+King23 is not having a stable release yet, usage on your own risk, compatibility might break!

 ## LICENSE
 King23 is licensed under a MIT style license, see LICENSE.txt for further information